Approach–Avoidance Conflict

 Who discovered approach-avoidance conflict?

-Kurt Lewin described conflict types, including approach–avoidance, in the 1930s, and Neal Miller formalized the approach–avoidance gradient model experimentally in 1944.
-Gray’s BIS/BAS theory and Higgins’s regulatory focus theory give it modern motivational grounding.
+Kurt Lewin described conflict types, including approach–avoidance, in the 1930s, and Neal Miller formalized a gradient model in animal experiments in 1944.
+Later BIS/BAS and regulatory-focus theories study related approach and avoidance processes at different levels.

 What is Miller’s gradient model?